jgeumlek/WiimoteGlue/README.md

 You'll need certain file permissions on the uinput and wiimote event devices.
 Depending on your distro, you might need to edit uinput.c to use the appropriate location for uinput on your system.
 WiimoteGlue assumes it is at /dev/uinput

+(If you have undefined KEY_* problems when compiling, check out the script in the build_util folder)

 ##Motivation